Are you interested in Indian culture? Want to learn more?

 A superb TV series.
 Watch it!

 Well, we decided to have a runner up!
 This series was so good we thought it deserved a mention.

 Netflix description: As Delhi reels in the aftermath of gang rape, DCP Vartika Chaturvedi leads a painstaking search for the culprits.
 Based on the 2012 Nirbhaya case.

 Actors: Shefali Shah, Rajesh Tailang, Rasika Dugal

 Overview: Delhi Crime is based on the 2012 Delhi gang rape case that took place in the neighbourhood of Munirka, in South Delhi.
 The story is set in the aftermath of the rape, following Deputy Commissioner of Police (DCP) Vartika Chaturvedi and her team from Delhi Police who are trying to hunt down the culprits.

 Cultural insights: Warning – this isn’t for the faint hearted.

 Although it is not graphic, just hearing what happened in this case is extremely disturbing.
 Episode 1 left many of us feeling numb, sick and very down.

 Having said this, Delhi Crime, is excellent TV.
-Great acting, strong plot and well-shot, the series offers a great window into modern Indian society.
+With great acting, a strong plot and well-shot, the series offers a great window into modern Indian society.
 Although the context of the series is the investigation, it also covers aspects of the culture such as gender, politics and communication.
 The dialogue is superb, really highlighting how tactful Indians are with their language.

-From a cultural perspective we really liked the watching the police teams interact, giving lots of examples of how deference is shown to a boss, how responsibility is taken (or not!) and especially how instructions are given.
+From a cultural perspective, we really liked watching the police teams interact, giving lots of examples of how deference is shown to a boss, how responsibility is taken (or not!) and especially how instructions are given.